Amber Heard To Donate Entire $7 Million Settlement To Charity

-Heard said that she chose the organisations to do the maximum possible good.
+Heard said that she chose the organizations to do the maximum possible good.

 The ACLU thanked her for her donation.